OBERSON BUYING GUIDE

 STEP 02

-The right ski width depends on your terrain.
-As a general rule, skis with a narrow waist (under 85 mm) are more powerful and quicker edge to edge, making them ideal for groomers and hardpack.
-Wider skis (95 mm and above) float better in soft snow and excel in the backcountry.
-Mid-width skis (85–95 mm) can handle all types of snow.
+The right width depends on your terrain.
+As a general rule, a narrow waist ski (under 85mm) is more dynamic and transitions more quickly from edge to edge, making it the ideal choice for groomed trails and hard snow.
+Wider skis (95mm and over) float better in soft snow and excel off-piste.
+Mid-waist skis (85-95mm) adapt to all types of snow.

-Mid (85–95 mm) Versatile, balanced in most conditions All-mountain, mixed terrain
+Mid (85–95 mm) Versatile, balanced in most conditions All-terrain, mixed terrain

 Width